Peripherally inserted central catheter - insertion

 - Fever or chills

-- Trouble flushing your catheter or changing your dressings
+- Trouble flushing your catheter or changing your dressing

 - Is coming out of your vein

 Best Practices: Evidenced-based Nursing Procedures.
 2nd ed.
 Philadelphia, PA: Lippincott Williams & Wilkins; 2007:chap 4: Intravascular therapy.

 Infusion Nurses Society.
 Infusion Nursing: Standards of Practice; Revised 2011.
 J Infus Nurs.
 2011;34(1S):S37-S48.

 - John A. Daller, MD, PhD., Department of Surgery, University of Arkansas for Medical Sciences, Little Rock, Arkansas.
 Review provided by VeriMed Healthcare Network.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.